Hydrocephalus Symptoms, Causes and Effects

 Symptoms of Hydrocephalus in Young and Middle-Aged Adults

-Headache; difficulty in remaining awake or waking up; loss of coordination or balance; bladder control problems; impaired vision and cognitive skills that may affect job performance and personal skills.
+Some of the most common hydrocephalus symptoms in adults include headache; difficulty in remaining awake or waking up; loss of coordination or balance; bladder control problems; impaired vision and cognitive skills that may affect job performance and personal skills.

 Symptoms of Hydrocephalus in Elderly Adults